One of the most common questions I’ve been getting lately is whether practicing in the passaggio is damaging to the voice.

 Firstly, let’s briefly explain what the passaggii are.
 You can get more detailed explanations here and here.
 The former is a 3 part blog.
-In short however, the passaggio is NOT the mixed voice.
+In short however, the passaggio is NOT the mixed voice (The mixed voice is a tool you can use to navigate the passiggio).
 They are a group of 1-3 semitones where the voice shifts from one register to the next.

 The lower passaggio is one or two semi-tones where the singer will feel a ‘lift’ or a ‘lightening’ of the voice from their comfortable chest register (the voice most men sing in, and the voice that some women speak in, or feels like their ‘manly’ voice) into the middle or mixed register.
 This should not feel at all different in the throat minus a very slight sensation of ’tilt’ and grounding just under your voice box.
 The singer will notice more frontal ring nearer the eyes and cheekbones and a ‘laser-like’ quality in the voice if it is recorded.